rrybarczyk/asmap-rs/README.md

 # asmap-rs
 A tool to assist the [asmap](https://github.com/sipa/asmap) project read and parse RIS raw data from the [RIPE NCC](https://www.ripe.net/analyse/internet-measurements/routing-information-service-ris/ris-raw-data).
+It may be extended to support other data sources.

 The data is collected using Quagga routing software and stored in MRT format.

 ## Run